fantasticdonkey/PupTime/README.rst

 .. code-block:: python

     firstTimeSetup(); // Uncomment this line.
-Don't forget to re-comment out afterwards, so date / time is not reset.
+Don't forget to re-comment it out afterwards, so date / time is not reset after every reboot.

     // Change your time values to actual time TimeStruct.Hours = 04;
     TimeStruct.Minutes = 41;
     TimeStruct.Seconds = 30;

     // Change your date values to actual date DateStruct.WeekDay = 0;
     DateStruct.Month = 8;
     DateStruct.Date = 23;